Portals and Thematic Collections Designed for Faculty Teaching Undergraduate Geoscience

 The On the Cutting Edge project helps geoscience faculty stay up-to-date with both geoscience research and teaching methods.
 The workshop series and website combine to provide professional development opportunities, resources, and opportunities for faculty to interact on-line and in person with colleagues around the world who are focused on improving their teaching.
 Collections include materials for teaching upper division courses, designing web resources, teaching with visualizations and more.

-- Resources for Earth Science and Geography Instruction (more info) (RESGI)
+- Resources for Earth Science and Geography Instruction ( This site may be offline. ) (RESGI)

 This website contains links which are organized alphabetically around the sequence of topics typically taught in an introductory earth science or physical geography class.